revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

 }
 {% endhighlight %}

 And we can now add another unary operator to get the *position* of a variable instead of its value.
-Unfortunately, there's no unary operator using an ampersand like the original, so I think we'll use `!`, which is a `not`
+Unfortunately, there's no unary operator using an ampersand like the original, so I think we'll use `!`, which is a `not`:

 {% highlight kotlin %}
 class BinaryFile(fileName: String) {